RobertKajnak/Python_SimpleProgressBar/README.md

  print the time estimation at most every 10 seconds

  ## Summary of parameters on class instantiation
   ### Required
-    - **totalIterationCount** -- the total number of expected iterations
+  - **totalIterationCount** The total number of expected iterations
   ### Optional
-    - **percentageDisplayInterval** -- the minumum amount of time between two print statements.
+  - **percentageDisplayInterval** The minumum amount of time between two print statements.
 Expressed in seconds.
 Default = **2**.
 If 1% of the works takes 0.2 seconds to complete, then 1%,6%,11% etc. will be printed
-    - **timeRemainingDisplayInterval** -- the minumum number of seconds elapsed between display remaining time.
+  - **timeRemainingDisplayInterval** The minumum number of seconds elapsed between display remaining time.
 Expressed in seconds.
 Default = **10**
-    - **sound** -- Play a sound when 100% is reached. **ONLY works on MS Windows** Support for other OSs may be coming in future versions
+  - **sound** Play a sound when 100% is reached. **ONLY works on MS Windows** Support for other OSs may be coming in future versions
      - 'off'  - no sound played
      - 'bip'   - a short beep
      - 'bup'   - a short beep, two octaves lower than bip
      - 'beep'  - a longer beep
-        - **'micro'** - microwave stile beep-beep-beep
+     - **'micro'** - microwave style beep-beep-beep
      - 'tune'  - a melody ('Kicsi kutya tarka')
      - anyting else => silent
-    - **skipPercent** -- the pecentage that are displayed.
+  - **skipPercent** The pecentage that are displayed.
 Takes priority over time estimate
      - **1**   -> display every percentage
      - 10  -> display 10%,20%...

  ## Documentation
  Standard python documentation has been included for the class and functions